aaronsegura/nextcloud-async/README.md

 ### `v0.1.0` is not backwards compatible with `v0.0.10`

 There are a lot of changes to how things work.
-Please see the documentation. # TODO: Link
+Please see the documentation.

+// # TODO: Link to documentation

 ### Covered APIs